mobily-enterprises/simpleschema/README.md

 ### Types

 Types are defined by casting functions.
-When `castAndParams()` encounters:
+When `validate()` encounters:

     surname: { type: 'string', lowercase: true },